Natale Schiavoni

-Natale Schiavone (25 April 1777 – 15 April 1858) was an Italian painter and engraver, mainly depicting history and portraits.
+Natale Schiavoni (25 April 1777 – 15 April 1858) was an Italian painter and engraver, specializing in history and portraits.
 Many of his paintings depict seductive nubile women.

 Biography

-Early life and training

-Schiavoni was born in Chioggia, near Venice, and is claimed by Perkins to be a distant descendant of Andrea Schiavoni's, the Venetian painter.
+Schiavoni was born in Chioggia, near Venice, and was claimed by Frederick Mason Perkins to be a distant descendant of Andrea Schiavone, the Renaissance painter.
 In Venice, he trained with Francesco Maggiotto and later came under the influence of the Neoclassicism.

-Career

 He was peripatetic, traveling in 1800 to Trieste, and in 1810 to Milan, where he painted Eugène de Beauharnais and the royal family.
 In Milan, he was able to frequent the studios of Appiani, Longhi, and Sabatelli.
 In 1816, Schiavoni was invited by the Austrian emperor to Vienna, to become the official portraitist for the court.
 From there, he returned to Venice in 1821, where he became professor at the Academy of Fine Arts.
 He resided in the Palazzo Giustinian on the Grand Canal.
+He died there in 1858.